zaza0209/GEERL/rebuttal_cs.md

 ### Additional Comments:
 * How do Generalized Estimating Equations work when the relationship between X and Y is not linear?
 I imagine there are several examples in which a linear structure is too restrictive.
 The same is true for the assumption on the optimal Q-function.

-    - We appreciate the reviewer’s insightful observation about the potential limitations of linear assumptions in both the Generalized Estimating Equations (GEE) framework and the optimal Q-function.
+We appreciate this insightful comment.
+In response:

-    - For the concern regarding the linear relationship in GEE, we agree that linear models can sometimes be restrictive.
+    - We agree that linear models can sometimes be restrictive.
 However, GEE can naturally accommodate non-linear relationships through the use of appropriate link functions (e.g., logit, probit) and advanced modeling techniques such as basis expansions, splines, or other non-linear transformations.
 In our paper, we leverage basis functions to approximate the Q-function, which effectively extends the framework beyond a strictly linear structure.

     - Regarding the assumption of linear combinations for the optimal Q-function, we would like to emphasize that our approach allows for significant flexibility.
 By approximating the Q-function as a linear combination of basis functions, the method can model complex relationships.
 Importantly, this approximation can capture any non-linear structure in the Q-function if the number of basis functions is allowed to grow sufficiently large.
 This ensures that our method remains highly flexible and theoretically robust even in scenarios with non-linear relationships.
 Besides, we can try other link functions than the linear function such as modeling the Q function as $f(s,a,\beta)$.
 The corresponding properties of the Q function can be similarly derived under GEE's framework.

-    - We will revise the manuscript to clarify these points and highlight the flexibility of our approach in handling non-linear structures.
+We will revise the manuscript to clarify these points and highlight the flexibility of our approach in handling non-linear structures.
 Thank you for bringing up this important perspective, which allows us to strengthen the clarity and positioning of our work.